 Interest Rate Derivative Transactions.
 We may use interest rate transactions such as swaps, caps, floors, forwards, swaptions and rate-linked notes to attempt to reduce the interest rate risk arising from our investments and use of leverage or to provide exposure to the same types of investments that we make in community banking companies.
 The use of interest rate transactions is a highly specialized activity that involves investment techniques and risks different from those associated with ordinary portfolio security transactions.
 In an interest rate swap, we would agree to pay to the other party to the interest rate swap (known as the "counterparty") a fixed rate payment in exchange for the counterparty agreeing to pay to us a variable rate payment intended to approximate our variable rate payment obligation on any variable rate borrowings.
 The payment obligations would be based on the notional amount of the swap.
 An interest rate "swaption" is an option to enter into an interest rate swap.
-In an interest rate cap, we would pay a premium to the counterparty up to the interest rate cap and, to the extent that a specified variable rate index exceeds a predetermined fixed rate of interest, would receive from the counterparty payments equal to the difference based on the notional amount of such cap.
-In an interest rate floor, we would be entitled to receive, to the extent that a specified index falls below a predetermined interest rate, payments of interest on a notional principal amount from the party selling the interest rate floor.
-In a forward rate agreement, we would be entitled to receive (or be obligated to pay) the difference between the interest rate on the amount specified in the forward rate agreement and the interest rate on such amount on the date the agreement expires.
+In an interest rate cap, we would pay a premium to the counterparty payments equal to the difference based on the notional amount of such cap.
+In an interest rate floor, we would be entitled to receive, from the counterparty payments falls below a predetermined interest rate, payments of interest on a notional principal amount from the party selling the interest rate floor.
+In a forward rate agreement and the interest rate on such amount on the date the agreement expires.
 A fixed-rate note is a type of debt instrument with a fixed rate of interest (known as the "coupon rate") that is payable at specified times before maturity.
-A floating-rate note will pay us a variable amount on the principal amount o
+A floating-rate note will pay us a variable amount on the principal amount of the note but the note's value rises when interest rates rates rise (as opposed to bonds, which decrease in value when interest rates rise).